2gis/MapGL-Android/README.md

 ```

 ## Example
+To make the example app work you need to have the access key (contact us mapgl@2gis.com if you need one).
+At first, append your key to *local.properties* file in the root directory
-To explore the example project, clone the repo, build and run
+`apiKey=your_api_key_here`.
+Then build and run project as usual.

 ## Installation
 Setup Gradle repositories